-To see how and why this happens, consider the charged conductor in Figure 18.35.
+To see how and why this happens, consider the charged conductor in Figure 18.31.
 The electrostatic repulsion of like charges is most effective in moving them apart on the flattest surface, and so they become least concentrated there.
-This is because the forces between identical pairs of charges at either end of the conductor are identical, but the components of the forces parallel to the surface is greatest on the flattest surface and, hence, more effective in moving the charge.
+This is because the forces between identical pairs of charges at either end of the conductor are identical, but the components of the forces parallel to the surfaces are different.
+The component parallel to the surface is greatest on the flattest surface and, hence, more effective in moving the charge.

-The same effect is produced on a conductor by an externally applied electric field, as seen in Figure 18.35 (c).
+The same effect is produced on a conductor by an externally applied electric field, as seen in Figure 18.31 (c).
 Since the field lines must be perpendicular to the surface, more of them are concentrated on the most curved parts.

-Figure 18.35 Excess charge on a nonuniform conductor becomes most concentrated at the location of greatest curvature. (a) The forces between identical pairs of charges at either end of the conductor are identical, but the components of the forces parallel to the surface are different.
+FIGURE 18.31 Excess charge on a nonuniform conductor becomes most concentrated at the location of greatest curvature. (a) The forces between identical pairs of charges at either end of the conductor are identical, but the components of the forces parallel to the surface are different.
 It is \mathbf{F}{\parallel} that moves the charges apart once they have reached the surface. (b) \mathbf{F}{\parallel} is smallest at the more pointed end, the charges are left closer together, producing the electric field shown. (c) An uncharged conductor in an originally uniform electric field is polarized, with the most concentrated charge at its most pointed end.